PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_docker.rst

   where $PWD:/pcl:/home represents the pcl source code in Ubuntu (inside VirtualBox) while home represents the pcl source code inside the docker container.

-  Using volumes, actions performed  file in Ubuntu (inside VirtualBox) such as a creation of new are directly mapped to the selected path location inside docker container.
+  Using volumes, actions performed on a file in Ubuntu (inside VirtualBox) such as creating new files are directly mapped to the selected path location inside docker container.

   To exit the container simply run in terminal exit

 Building PCL
 --------------
-After running the container, we need to nagivate to pcl source code and create a build folder to that directory.
+After running the container, we need to navigate to pcl source code and create a build folder in that directory.

   $ cd home && mkdir build && cd build